-- 3. The candidate must present a thesis for research work carried out in the Department of Surgery in the University under the direction of the Professors of Surgery.
+- Candidates may not submit proposals based on research previously used to gain membership of a Faculty. - 3.
+The candidate must present a thesis for research work carried out in the Department of Surgery in the University under the direction of the Professors of Surgery.
 The minimum time required in the conduct of the research should be equivalent to at least one year's full-time research.
 The Faculty may approve of the work being carried out elsewhere. - 4.
 Candidates are required to be registered with the University and pay the appropriate fee.